scloud19/SECipedia/AWS/IAM.md

                 Need to utilize the Amazon Resource Name (arn)

                 If the API action doesn't support ARNs, use * to specify that all resources can be affected by the action

+            condition
+                These are optional and can be used to control when your policy will be in effect.